Article last updated: February 2018

 MEDSTAT III (2010-2013) — promoting evidence-based policymaking

 MEDSTAT III, built on the achievements of the previous two programmes and aimed to consolidate and further strengthen statistical cooperation.
-MEDSTAT III was launched in April 2010 and was finalised by the end of 2013.
+MEDSTAT III was launched in April 2010 and completed by the end of 2013.